 My fiancée pleaded with me to get her a good camera.

 She requests that I review some of her favorite Nikon devices.

 I am providing an unbiased assessment of these two devices for her and everyone else’s convenience.

-The Nikon Z6 is a professional mirrorless camera, and the Nikon Z5 is an advanced mirrorless camera.
+The Nikon Z6 is a professional mirrorless camera, and the Nikon Z5 is advanced.

-Digital cameras are becoming the need of everyone those wishes to look appealing in front of others’ eyes.
+Digital cameras are becoming the need of everyone who wishes to look appealing in front of others’ eyes.